Project

 also note that the first track of a stream may auto-detect a wrong length, as the stream was started too early to get the whole track, but still early enough to get more than 30 second and therefore the track is scrobbled anyway.

-#18 Updated by John Lindgren almost 12 years ago
+#18 Updated by John Lindgren over 12 years ago

 • Status changed from New to Closed